caspiankeyes/Claude-QKOV-Weights/README.md

 ## Core Architecture

-Claude-QKOV-Weights provides a transparent scaffold for rendering Claude's internal reasoning pathways, addressing the concerning findings from our Chain-of-Thought faithfulness studies (April 2025) that reveal **significant gaps between Claude's verbalized reasoning and its internal attribution patterns**.
+Claude-QKOV-Trace provides a transparent scaffold for rendering Claude's internal reasoning pathways, addressing the concerning findings from our Chain-of-Thought faithfulness studies (April 2025) that reveal **significant gaps between Claude's verbalized reasoning and its internal attribution patterns**.
 This repository bridges that gap with instrumentation specifically designed to:

 1. **Map representational drift in CoT structures** (detecting when Claude says X but "thinks" Y)
 2. **Track polysemantic feature entanglement** across scratchpad boundaries